 - The State Bar of New York

-- The Chinese Bar (inactive)
+- The Chinese Bar (does not hold an active license)

 - Skadden, Arps, Slate, Meagher & Flom LLP (Beijing & New York):